-Figure 1.
-Colour-magnitude diagrams for the SAMI-CRS clusters with VST/ATLAS photometry.
-The black plus symbols show all objects classified as galaxies within the field.
-The red open diamond points show confirmed cluster members.
-Blue open diamonds show foreground and background galaxies with existing spectra from the 2dFGRS or 6dFGS.
-The lower green line shows the fit to the red sequence, while the upper shows the $3\sigma{RS}$ upper limit to the envelope, where $\sigma{RS}$ is determined from the scatter around the best fit.
-The horizontal red line shows the upper limit in colour used for selection of AAOmega targets.
-The vertical dashed line in the ATLAS clusters shows the upper limit in magnitude where galaxies of any colour are included as potential AAOmega targets. were awarded in addition to the SAMI-GS request.
-The 2dF instrument consists of 392 2 arcsec diameter fibres that can be allocated to objects over a two-degree field of view using a robotic positioner, as well as 8 fibres allocated to fiducial stars for guiding (Lewis et al. 2002).
-The ~40 m fibres feed light to the AAOmega dual-beam spectrograph (Saunders et al. 2004; Smith et al. 2004; Sharp et al. 2006), which is bench-mounted in a stable, thermally controlled environment at the Coudé west room.
-For the SAMI-CRS, we used the low-resolution 580V and 385R gratings for the blue and red arms, respectively, where the light beam was split with a 5700 Å dichroic.
-This results in a wavelength coverage 3700-5850 Å, (5600-8850 Å) at 3.53 Å (5.32 Å) full width at half-maximum (FWHM) resolution for the blue (red) arm.
+The SAMI-CRS was conducted over seven nights using the 2dF/AAOmega multi-object spectrograph on the 3.9m Anglo-Australian Telescope.
+Three nights were allocated in Director's Discretionary time from 2013 September 10-13 (hereafter RUN1) and four nights from 2013 September 25-28 (hereafter RUN2) were awarded in addition to the SAMI-GS request.
+The 2dF instrument consists of 392 $2^{\prime\prime}$ diameter fibres that can be allocated to objects over a two-degree field of view using a robotic positioner, as well as 8 fibres allocated to fiducial stars for guiding (Lewis et al. 2002).
+The ~ 40 m fibres feed light to the AAOmega dual-beam spectrograph (Saunders et al. 2004; Smith et al. 2004; Sharp et al. 2006), which is bench-mounted in a stable, thermally controlled environment at the Coudé west room.
+For the SAMI-CRS we used the low resolution 580V and 385R gratings for the blueand red-arms, respectively, where the light beam was split with a 5700A dichroic.
+This results in a wavelength coverage 3700 - 5850A, (5600 - 8850A) at 3.53A (5.32A) FWHM resolution for the blue (red) arm.

 During the afternoon, the fibre configurations for the night were generated by a modified version of the TILER code used by the GAMA survey and described in Robotham et al. (2010).
-Briefly, the code automatically determines the optimal centre for the field by attempting to maximize the spatial distribution of the spectroscopic completeness.
-The code then uses the CONFIGURE software (Miszalski et al. 2006) to generate the night's fibre configurations.
-The CONFIGURE software allows target prioritization so that high-priority targets are more likely to be allocated a fibre during the configuration process.
-We take advantage of this capability to maximize the number of cluster redshifts collected and the spectroscopic completeness within $R{200}$ , which is where the SAMI-GS will target.
-To that end, we set as highest priority (priority = 9) those target galaxies within $R{200}$ and have no redshift information.
-At intermediate priorities (priority = 8-6), we include galaxies with $R{200} < R < 3R{200}$ and no redshift information, as well as those galaxies that have existing redshift information from the 2dFGRS or 6dFGS placing them near the cluster redshift ( $|v{pec}| < 4\sigma$ ).
-The lowest priorities (priority = 5-1) are allocated to filler targets which have an existing SDSS redshift that places them close to the cluster redshift, with the priorities decreasing with radius in this low-priority range.
-All objects having a redshift that places them well in the foreground or background of the cluster are excluded from the configurations, as are those targets that have colours indicating they are spurious detections, i.e. r-i < -4.
-In addition to these priorities, the TILER code identifies objects in the input catalogues that are most likely to be impacted by limitations on the minimum allowable fibre separation ( $\sim$ 40 arcsec) due to the size of the fibre buttons.
-The objects most affected by collisions have their priorities increased, while the objects that are within 40 arcsec of these most clustered objects are removed from the input catalogue for the configuration of interest.
-By doing this, the most clustered targets are observed first, thereby lessening the &lt;sup>7 https://www.aao.gov.au/science/software/configure
+Briefly, the code automatically determines the optimal centre for the field by attempting to maximise the spatial distribution of the spectroscopic completeness.
+The code then uses the CONFIGURE7 software (Miszalski et al. 2006) to generate the night's fibre configurations.
+The CONFIG-URE software allows target prioritisation so that high priority targets are more likely to be allocated a fibre during the configuration process.
+We take advantage of this capability to maximise the number of cluster redshifts collected and the spectroscopic completeness within R{200} , which is where the SAMI-GS will target.
+To that end, we set as highest priority (priority=9) those target galaxies within R200 and have no redshift information.
+At intermediate priorities (priority=8-6), we include galaxies with $R{200} < R < 3R{200}$ and no redshift information, as well as those galaxies that have existing redshift information from the 2dFGRS or 6dFGS placing them near the cluster redshift ($|v{pec}| < 4\sigma$).
+The lowest priorities (priority=5-1) are allocated to filler targets which have an existing SDSS redshift that places them close to the cluster redshift, with the priorities decreasing with radius in this low priority range.
+All objects having a redshift that places them well in the fore- or background of the cluster are excluded from the configurations, as are those targets that have colours indicating they are spurious detections, i.e., r-i < -4.
+In addition to these priorities, the TILER code identifies objects in the input catalogues that are most likely to be impacted by limitations on the minimum allowable fibre separation ($\sim 40''$) due to the size of the fibre buttons.
+The objects most affected by collisions have their priorities increased, while the objects that are within 40" of these most clustered objects are removed from the input catalogue for the configuration of interest.
+By doing this, the most clustered targets are observed first, thereby lessening the impact of highly clustered objects on subsequent configurations and improving the survey efficiency (Robotham et al. 2010).
+For each configuration, 25 fibres were positioned at blank sky regions for sky subtraction and 3 fibres were allocated to spectrophotometric standards.